lacuna-exe/docs/docs/regex-examples.md

 | Capital Letters                                          |  `[A-Z]`                           |
 |  A, B, C, X, Y, Z - regardless if it's capital or not.   | `[A-Ca-cX-Zx-z]`                   |

+> [!NOTE]
-Get info on how to create a regex [here](https://flaviocopes.com/javascript-regular-expressions/#regular-expressions-choices)
+> - Get info on how to create a regex [here](https://flaviocopes.com/javascript-regular-expressions/#regular-expressions-choices).

-Test and expermient with new regex's [here](https://regexr.com/)
+> - Test and expermient with new regex's [here](https://regexr.com/).
+> - Found a neat Regex you'd like to add to this list?
+You can create a pull request [here](https://github.com/countr/docs/blob/master/docs/regex-examples.md).